PrzemekNosal86/PDinMatlab/README.md

 # PDinMatlab
 [![DOI](https://zenodo.org/badge/970575823.svg)](https://doi.org/10.5281/zenodo.15781181)

+> ---
+> **ℹ️ Note on Repository Scope and DOI**
+>
+> The Cosserat-based peridynamic model will be made publicly available after the associated research results are published.
+> The current DOI points to the archived version hosted on [Zenodo](https://zenodo.org/).
+> If you are interested in updates or collaboration, feel free to get in touch.
+> ---

 # Title of dataset

 Development of an elasto-plastic model based on Cosserat theory using the peridynamics method